derhess/ABAP_STC_TASKLIST/README.md

 - Establishing a foundation for future, more comprehensive coverage of the ABAP Task List API

 The implementation is intentionally limited to the **core functionality required for the initial Proof of Concept**.
 Future versions can extend the API to cover additional Task List API capabilities and more advanced automation scenarios.

+### Development

+- Checkout the Project with [abapGit](https://abapgit.org/)
+- Configure Environment and Collection Auth of the [Bruno Project](https://www.usebruno.com/) for testing the API

 ## References